Boot.dev Blog ยป Golang ยป Quick Sort in Golang

 Finding the median optimization ๐Ÿ”—

 One of the most popular solutions is to use the “median of three” approach.
 Three elements (for example: the first, middle, and last elements) of each partition are chosen and the median is found between them.
 That item is then used as the pivot.
 This approach has the advantage that it can’t break down to O(n^2) time because we are guaranteed to never use the worst item in the partition as the pivot.
-That said, it can still be slow_er_ because a true median isn’t used.
+That said, it can still be slower because a true median isn’t used.

 Find a problem with this article?